Plant Extracts That May Fight Bacteria and Antibiotic Resistance

-Three species of bacteria were used in the cranberry extract experiment.
+Three species of bacteria were used in a cranberry extract experiment at McGill University in Canada.
 They are all classified as gram-negative bacteria.
-These organisms have a more complex outer covering, or cell wall, than gram-positive bacteria.
+These organisms have a more complex cell wall than gram-positive bacteria.
 The terms "gram negative" and "gram positive" refer to the colour changes of the wall in a particular staining technique.
 The technique was created by a bacteriologist named Hans Christian Gram (1853–1938).

 Proteus mirabilis can infect the urinary system and causes problems such as kidney stones and urinary tract infections.
 It's known for its swarming ability, or the ability to move over a surface in a large group.

 Pseudomonas aeruginosa is resistant to multiple drugs and can cause potentially serious infections, including pneumonia.
 It survives well on moist surfaces such as medical catheters.
 It can be a special problem for people with cystic fibrosis.
 In this disorder, mucus becomes thick and sticky.
 As a result, the substance blocks passageways.
 The lungs and some other organs may be damaged by this situation.

 Escherichia coli exists in many strains.
 The members of a bacterial strain have slightly different genetic compositions from other strains in the species.
 The differences may be significant as far as human health is concerned.
 Some strains of E. coli are harmless or even beneficial for humans.
 Others are harmful.
 Some cause gastrointestinal problems.
 Other strains cause urinary tract infections.

 When scientists treat the three bacteria named above with an antibiotic, the microbes gradually develop resistance.
 When the McGill University researchers treated the bacteria with an antibiotic and the cranberry extract, however, the microbes didn't develop resistance.